Betfair Cheltenham offer: Get £30 in free bets for the festival

 - Click for a complete list of T&C

-Betfair is an online bookmaker you can trust to provide excellent service, great odds, and plenty of exciting specials.
-But they come alive during the Cheltenham Festival, flexing their muscles and showing why they are a market leader.
+Betfair are an online bookmaker you can trust to provide excellent service, great odds, and plenty of exciting specials.
+But this bookie comes alive during the Cheltenham Festival, flexing its muscles and showing why they are a market leader.

 Betfair offer better place terms than much of the competition, increasing your chances of landing a return on your bets.

 The odds offered on the top races are as generous as you’d hope to find.
-Check any gambling odds comparison app, and Betfair set the bar on odds.
+Check any gambling odds comparison app, and Betfair sets the bar on odds.

 Betfair Cheltenham offers for existing customers